 Well, that’s where you have to go back to what is his Take your time.
-Learn to breathe, visualizing what you do want picture, imagine, act as if this, this and this and this, you have to fill in the blanks.
-And then like I said, Don’t expect this to happen the next five seconds.
+Learn to breathe, visualize what you want to picture, imagine, act as if this, this, and this, you have to fill in the blanks.
+And then like I said, Don’t expect this to happen in the next five seconds.
 It’s going to happen as quickly as your subconscious mind and your body is ready.

 There isn’t a rehearsal and 100% live hundred percent improv.
-And if that don’t work, you had to go to that.
-So you learn how to tap dance really, really good.
-And that’s helped me with working with a lot of different people a lot of different issues.
+And if that doesn’t work, you had to go to that.
+So you learn how to tap dance really, really well.
+And that’s helped me with working with a lot of different people on a lot of different issues.

 Nice.
 That’s much better. very empowering.
 Kevin.
 It’s been a really interesting chat.
 It’s been a fascinating understanding of what it is that you do and how people can help themselves recover.
 Tell me if somebody wanted to find out a little bit more about you, where would they go?

 And that brings me to my next point.
 If you’re watching this program, you’ve seen the episode and you enjoy the interview.
 Get in touch with us.
 Let Kevin know he did a great job or you enjoyed what he said same with me.
 Let me know because it makes a big difference.
 Give us a thumbs up on the YouTube link.
-You know, where where people can respond, type in a comment, whatever it is, we’d love to hear from Kevin, thank you so much, and I look forward to catching up with you soon.
-This episode of the transatlantic podcast is brought to you by reveal solutions.com.
+You know, where people can respond, type in a comment, whatever it is, we’d love to hear from Kevin, thank you so much, and I look forward to catching up with you soon.
+This episode of the Recovery After Stroke podcast is brought to you by recoveryafterstroke.com

-They’re made in Australia from very high quality paper and protected by plastic box to ensure durability and easy storage.
-Pack start from around $42 including tax and deliveries free to Australia address,
+They’re made in Australia from very high-quality paper and protected by a plastic box to ensure durability and easy storage.
+Pack starts from around $42 including tax and deliveries are free to Australian address,

 Come along to realsolutions.com.au to check them out.

-This has been a production of the transitloungepodcast.com Check out our page on Facebook and start a conversation by leaving a [email protected]/the transit lounge podcast.
-Subscribe to the show on iTunes and check us out on Twitter. as presenters and special guests of this podcasts intend to provide accurate and helpful information to their listeners.
+This has been a production of https://recoveryafterstroke.com/ Check out our page on Instagram and start a conversation by leaving a comment at https://www.instagram.com/recoveryafterstroke/.
+Subscribe to the show on iTunes and check us out on Twitter. as presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.

 These podcasts did not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek advice from a qualified health professional before acting on any of the information provided by any of the transit lounge podcasts.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the Recovery After Stroke podcasts.